shrfrn/console-log/README.md

 |isCollapsed|A boolean. `true` = group is initialy collapsed (optional.
 Default is `false`)|

 ## Utilities
+A few additional shorthand formatting properties are provided
 ### Headings
+h1, h2 and h3 format text as headings with a `bold` font weight and font sizes of 20px, 18px and 16px respectively
 ### Box
+A shorthand for a `1px solid` border on all sides taking the current text color

 ## Under the hood

+Functions in JavaScript are objects and like any object, they can have properties.
+Objects in JavaScript can define property _getters_ which are trap functions, activated any time a property is accessed. **_log_** takes advantage of these two mechanisms.

+Basicly, **_log_** is a function which has getter properties.
+Both **_log_** and its getters, return the **_log_** function itself, thus allowing the chaining syntax.
+In addition, to provide the parametrized properties, a few functions are added on the **_log_** object which also return **_log_**, again, to permit chaining.

+Anytime one of **_log_**'s properties is accessed, it pushes a styling rule into an array which is too, a property of the **_log_** function.
+When **_log_** is called, it strings together all these styling rules and logs its parameters to to the console with the formatting they prescribe.